BitcoinDesign/Guide/guide/how-it-works/node.md

 # Nodes

 A node refers to software that participates in a network.
 A bitcoin node participates in the bitcoin network.
 A lightning node participates in the lightning network.
-Any bitcoin application that wants to show, send or receive transactions needs a way to connect to a node.
+Any bitcoin application that wants to show, send, or receive transactions needs a way to connect to a node.

 There are multiple aspects that differentiate nodes:
 - Is it controlled by you or someone else?
 How much trust is involved?